-CSX Corporation, Maryland Midland Shortline, and 34 truck lines provide railroad and truck freight service to Frederick County.
+CSX Corporation, Maryland Midland Shortline, and numerous truck lines provide railroad and truck freight service to Frederick County.
 Regular rail passenger service is provided by Amtrak and commuter rail services are provided by the Maryland Railroad Administration ("MARC") to Washington, D.C.
 Frederick County has four MARC train stations, a downtown Frederick City location and a suburban location just south of the City of Frederick, as well as MARC service from Brunswick and Point of Rocks.
+In addition, the Maryland Transit Administration provides commuter bus services to the Washington, D.C.
+Metropolitan Area Transit Shady Grove Metrorail station from various points in Frederick County.
 Regular passenger bus schedules are maintained by the Greyhound Corporation.
-The Frederick Municipal Airport is served by a common carrier as well as by private, industrial, and charter aviation.
-Three major airports are within a 60-minute drive of Frederick County - Dulles International, Reagan National and Baltimore-Washington International Thurgood Marshall airports.
+The Frederick Municipal Airport is served by private, industrial, and charter aviation.
+Three major airports are within 60-miles of Frederick County - Dulles International, Reagan National and Baltimore-Washington International Thurgood Marshall airports.